Hi! I'm Dr. Josephine Chu (she/her/她).

 International Education & Qualifications

 I have been fascinated by human behavior and resilience since a young age, which became a passion during my undergraduate studies in Psychology at University College London.
 My career journey has given me the opportunity to work with clients of all ages for the past 10 years to improve their mental health.
 Some highlights of my experiences include my Postdoctoral Fellowship at UF Health Psychology at Springhill in Gainesville, Florida, my former role as Interim Assistant Director for Clinical Services at the USF Counseling Center in Tampa, Florida, and being owner of Dr. Chu Psychology LLC, a Florida-based telehealth therapy practice.
 In addition to individuals in Florida, I hold the Authorization to Practice Interjurisdictional Telepsychology (APIT) granted by the PSYPACT Commission, which allows me to provide online services to clients in all PSYPACT participating states.
+I'm also a professional member of the International OCD Foundation (IOCDF).

 My treatment specialties are anxiety and OCD, relationship or interpersonal concerns, and family issues using a culturally-informed framework.
 I have extensive experiences and training in Dialectical Behavioral Therapy (DBT), Exposure and Response Prevention (ERP), attachment-based therapy, and Parent-Child Interaction Therapy (PCIT).